This is the third and final post in a three-part series on interviewing in a competitive job market.

 Understanding your own sales process allows you to tailor your answers to the company’s values or sales philosophy.
 This can help show that you’re adaptable and can align with the company’s business needs.

 Can you discuss in depth some of the most popular sales methodologies?
-At a minimum, you should be able to discuss the following methodologies at a high level: Challenger, MEDDIC, Spin Selling, and Sandler.
+At a minimum, you should be able to discuss the following methodologies at a high level: Challenger, MEDDIC, SPIN Selling, and Sandler.

 Here is a refresher provided by our friends at ChatGPT.
 Use it to review the basics of these common sales frameworks.